Find all the information you need to create and submit your artwork.

 - If file(s) exceed 1GB please flatten and/or reduce the DPI and save as a TIFF.

 - If submitting a PDF exported from Indesign, please follow these steps.
 Choose File > Export and select the Adobe PDF (Print) format.
-In the general tab you will select from the Adobe PDF preset drop down > select PDF X/4:2008.
+In the general tab, you will select from the Adobe PDF preset drop down > select PDF X/4:2008.
 In marks and bleeds, select use document bleed settings.
 Click Export.
 The bleed settings should be set to the size of the template bleed.
-Do not check off all printer marks.
+No printer marks.

-Artwork must extend to the green bleed line to fill the template including cassette bleed.
-On most templates the green bleed line is the size of the artboard.
+Artwork must extend to the green bleed line to fill the template (including cassette bleed).
+On fabric templates the green bleed line is the size of the artboard.

 Keep all critical elements such as text and important images within the pink safe area.
 Anything outside this area maybe stitched through, cut off, or fall outside of the visual area.

-We do not recommend having text or images cross multiple Expand GrandFabric panels.
-Expand cannot guarantee exact panel lineup.
-If it is required to have images or text cross multiple Expand GrandFabrics please contact your Expand contact, so that we can provide you with a custom mural template.
+We do not recommend having text or images across multiple units with fabric print (the Expand GrandFabric and our lightboxes).
+Expand cannot guarantee exact unit print lineup.
+If it is required to have images or text across multiple fabric units, please contact your Expand contact, so that we can provide you with a custom mural template.
 A custom template will allow for the closest possible lineup.

-Please be sure to turn off or delete all layers besides the artwork layer before saving your file.
+Before saving your file, please be sure to turn off or delete all layers besides the artwork layer.

 Overall file size